 I don't know how we got here.

-The point is of Buddha judge, let's stay on target.
+The point is of Buddha Judge.

-He said today on CNN, capitalism has let a lot of people down.
+He said today on CNN: capitalism has let a lot of people down.

-And if the Democrats end up nominating somebody who embraces socialism in any capacity, Donald Trump, I mean, that's like T ball.
+And if the Democrats end up nominating somebody who embraces socialism in any capacity, Donald Trump, I mean, that's like t-ball.

 Then all he has to do is say, do you want capitalism or socialism?

-And capitalism's gonna win every time.
+And capitalism is going to win every time.

 And the difference, you know, are we better off than we were four years ago?